AviatrixSystems/Docs/Solutions/aviatrix_aws_meshVPC.rst

 5.2    Create a VPC and build an encrypted tunnel
 -------------------------------------------------
-After going through onboarding steps, click Datacenter Extension.
+After going through onboarding steps, click ACX.
 Provide a name for the VPC you are about to create, select an AWS region, and click Launch.
 In a few minutes of time, a VPC, public subnet and private subnet in each AZ of the selected region, IGW and routing tables will be created; an Aviatrix Gateway will be launched and an encrypted tunnel will be created.

 You then can launch instances in the VPC and access the instances by their private IP addresses.